apache/paimon/docs/content/program-api/python-api.md

 ## Batch Write

-Paimon table write is Two-Phase Commit, you can write many times, but once committed, no more data can be write.
+Paimon table write is Two-Phase Commit, you can write many times, but once committed, no more data can be written.

 {{< hint warning >}}
 Currently, Python SDK doesn't support writing primary key table with `bucket=-1`.